-- 1. Notes for each day will be made available to you.
-They are usually available the evening before the next day of class.
-If you want to print them out, please do so before class, not during class so you don't disrupt others.
-Please print them out using a small font to save paper. - 2.
-It is important that you check your e-mail regularly (everyday) because I occasionally give hints or corrections to homework assignments via e-mail.
-This is also the best way to communicate with the class outside of the classroom. - 3.
-I expect every one of you to hold to the highest standard of personal conduct and integrity.
+- 1. Notes for each day will be made available to you on Easel.
+If you want to print them out, please do so before class so you don't disrupt others. - 2.
+To be successful in this course, be prepared to spend at least two hours outside of class for every hour in class studying, reading, completing quizzes and homework, working on projects, and preparing for exams.
+This works out to about 9 hours a week.
+If you do not have this much time to dedicate to the course, you should take it some other semester when you can make that commitment. - 3.
+You must register for our course on Piazza and check it regularly.
+This is where you can ask questions and give help to others on homework, labs, and projects.
+This is also the best way to communicate with the class outside of the classroom. - 4.
+Everyone is expected to hold to the highest standard of personal conduct and integrity.
 Cheating in all its forms is inconsistent with Christian faith and practice and will result in sanctions up to and including dismissal from the class with a failing grade.
 Homework and quizzes should be completed individually (not in teams or pairs), and it should be your work, not the work of someone else.
-One thing that you should never do is give someone your source code... this often leads to cheating.
-Come by during office hours (or we'll arrange a time) for assistance on programs. - 4.
+One thing that you should never do is give someone your source code as this often leads to cheating.
+Come by during office hours (or we'll arrange a time) for assistance on programs. - 5.
 Please adhere to the dress code as spelled out in the Student Handbook.
 This includes (men) removing caps while in class.
-Please wear shoes to class (flip flops are OK). - 5.
+Please wear shoes to class (flip flops are OK). - 6.
 There is no food or drink permitted in the lab.
-This is expensive equipment and carpeting that is easily spoiled by an accident. - 6.
+However, I will allow you to bring in a drink with a lid until we have a spill. - 7.
 Lab computers may be used during class to take notes and write programs.
-They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 7.
+They may not be used for any other purpose including instant messaging, e-mail, surfing the Web, Facebook, games, etc. Students who break this rule will not be allowed to use the lab computers. - 8.
 Silence your cell phones, and put them away.
 It is very distracting to me and those around you when you text in class.